iterative/dvc.org/static/docs/commands-reference/pkg_remove.md

 # pkg remove

-Remove package.
+Remove a DVC package.
 Undoes the [adding](/doc/commands-reference/pkg-add) of a package.

 ## Synopsis